 Associate of Science Degree

-New RN curriculum Program Application (Fall 2017 application available February 15)
+RN Program Application (Fall 2021 Application available February 15th)

 Registered Nurses (RNs) work to promote good health and prevent illness.
 They educate patients and the public about various medical conditions, treat patients and help in their rehabilitation, and provide advice and emotional support to patients' families.
 RNs use considerable judgement in providing a wide variety of services.
 The Registered Nurse Program at Great Falls College MSU is currently approved by the Montana State Board of Nursing. upon completion of the Associate of Science in Registered Nursing, students will be prepared to begin a successful career as a registered nurse.
 Students are prepared to sit for the national licensure examination for registered nursing.